pachyderm/pachyderm/SETUP.md

 ```

 It may take a while to complete for the first time, as a lot of Docker images need to be pulled.

+## OpenShift

+[OpenShift](https://www.openshift.com/) is a popular enterprise Kubernetes distribution.
+Pachyderm can run on OpenShift with two additional steps:

+1. Make sure that priviledge containers are allowed (they are not allowed by default):  `oc edit scc` and set `allowPrivilegedContainer: true` everywhere.
+2. Remove `hostPath` everywhere from your cluster manifest (e.g. `etc/kube/pachyderm-versioned.json` if you are deploying locally).

+Problems related to OpenShift deployment are tracked in this issue: https://github.com/pachyderm/pachyderm/issues/336

 ## pachctl